keu/docs/astro/deferrable-operators.md

 ## Astronomer's Deferrable Operators

-Astronomer maintains a collection of deferrable operators that are available exclusively on Astronomer Runtime.
+Astronomer maintains a collection of deferrable operators that are available exclusively on Astro Runtime.
 These operators are drop-in replacements for non-Deferrable operators, meaning that you only have to change the import statements in your DAGs to begin using them.

 This section contains information and example import statements for all deferrable operators written by Astronomer.

-> **Note:** When you use deferrable operators in the `astronomer-operator-wrappers` package outside of an Astronomer Runtime environment, the package falls back to using the open source, non-deferrable versions of each operator.
+> **Note:** When you use deferrable operators in the `astronomer-operator-wrappers` package outside of an Astro Runtime environment, the package falls back to using the open source, non-deferrable versions of each operator.

 ### Databricks operators

-Astronomer Runtime includes the following Databricks operators:
+Astro Runtime includes the following Databricks operators:

 - `DatabricksSubmitRunOperator`
 - `DatabricksRunNowOperator`